Differential estimates for fast first-order multilevel nonconvex optimisation: Differential estimation from tracking inequalities

 \end{enumerate} \end{assumption}

+\begin{remark}[Distance functions] The distance functions $\dU$ and $\dW$ will in \cref{sec:fb} be given by norms, but in this section, we make no such requirement.
+They could be distances on a manifold.
+They could be squared norms, as the basic theory was formulated in \cite{jensen2022nonsmooth}.
+We write squared distances as $d_U^2(u, \tilde u) \defeq d_U(u, \tilde u)^2$. \end{remark}

-The inner and adjoint tracking conditions \cref{item:tracking:main:inner-tracking,item:tracking:main:adjoint-tracking} are parameter change aware contractivity conditions for the inner and adjoint algorithms: if $\thisx=\prev x$, the former reduces to a standard contractivity condition.
-The condition \cref{item:tracking:main:differential-transformation} allows converting the construction error of $\nextestdiff$ to the tracking errors of the inner and adjoint algorithms.
+\begin{remark}[Meaning of the conditions] The inner and adjoint tracking conditions \cref{item:tracking:main:inner-tracking,item:tracking:main:adjoint-tracking}, which are not required to hold on the initial iteration $k=0$, are parameter change aware contractivity conditions for the inner and adjoint algorithms: if $\thisx=\prev x$, the former reduces to a standard contractivity condition.
+For examples of such algorithms, recall \cref{ex:intro:bilevel,ex:intro:pde}.
+The condition \cref{item:tracking:main:differential-transformation} allows transforming the construction error of $\nextestdiff$ into the tracking errors of the inner and adjoint algorithms.
+We provide more detailed examples of algorithms that satisfy these conditions in \cref{sec:inner-adjoint}. \end{remark}

-We next provide brief examples of inner and adjoint methods that satisfy the corresponding parts of \cref{ass:tracking:main}.
-For the inner and adjoint tracking conditions \cref{item:tracking:main:inner-tracking,item:tracking:main:adjoint-tracking}, detailed proofs are available in \cite{suonpera2024general} for most of the examples presented below.
-To aid the reader, we explicitly include the proof for the inner forward-backward splitting method as an example.

-\begin{example}[Inner algorithm: forward-backward] On a Hilbert space $U$ and a normed space $X$, consider the parametric inner problem